 |Support||Blue||Uses White Magic spells.|

 Different materia require different amounts of materia experience points (MXP) in order to level and become more powerful.
-When you have materia attached, 1/10th of the XP you earn (through combat only) is added to that materia’s MXP.
-(So if you receive 1000 XP, each materia attached earns 100 MXP).
-Any materia you have but are not attached will not earn any MXP as well as any materia attached to weapons not wielded or drawn during any combat.
+When you have materia attached, 1/10th of the XP you earn (through combat only) is added and shared equally among all attached materias’ MXP.
+(For example, if you receive 1,000 XP, and you have 2 materia attached, each of them earns 50 MXP).
+Any materia you have but are not attached will not earn any MXP.
 As a materia earns more MXP, it can eventually advance in level (to a maximum of level 3).
 The amount of MXP required to increase in level is dependent on the rarity of the materia (see Table: Materia Advancement).
 Materia require a level of 1 in order to provide bonuses to your character, so materia of uncommon or higher rarity will not provide any effects until they have earned enough MXP.
 Materia are often referred to by their name and level.
 For example, a Lighting materia of level 2 is called a Lightning 2 materia.

 When a materia gains enough MXP to become Mastered, it stops gaining MXP and creates a new materia of the same material at level 0.
 The new materia will be formed instantly from the original and detach in a process similar to mitosis.
 All non-common new materia begins its life at level 0 and 0 MXP while common materia begins at level 1.